timescale/docs/use-timescale/migration/dual-write-and-backfill.md

 ```

 <Highlight type="note">
-Background jobs need to be disabled to prevent continuous aggregates from
+Background are disabled to prevent continuous aggregate refresh jobs from
-updating with incomplete data.
-Once the migration is complete, we will
+updating the continuous aggregate with incomplete/missing data.
+The continuous
-refresh the continuous aggregates for the required range.
+aggregates must be manually updated in the required range once the migration is
+complete.
 </Highlight>

 #### From plain PostgreSQL

+If you're migrating from plain PostgreSQL then we assume that you would like to
+convert some of your large tables which contain time-series data into
+hypertables.
+This step will consist of identifying those tables, excluding
+their data from the database dump, copying the database schema and tables, and
+setting up the time-series tables as hypertables.
+The data is backfilled into
+these hypertables in a subsequent step.

+Determine which tables to convert to hypertables:

+Ideal candidates for hypertables are large tables containing
+[time-series data][time-series-data].
+This is usually data with some form of timestamp value (`TIMESTAMPTZ`,
+`TIMESTAMP`, `BIGINT`, `INT` etc.) as the primary dimension, and some other
+measurement values.

 Dump the database roles from the source database: